Yogs-Community-Projects/yogs_community_projects/apps/jj_twitch_extension/README.md

 From now JJ is used to shorten Jingle Jam
 This Extension is run by the community and not directly associated with the Jingle Jam.

-This Extension is for streamers who participates in the Jingle Jam and provides information about the JJ described below.
+This Extension is for all streamers who participate in the Jingle Jam and provides information about the JJ described below.

 There are 3 tabs.